 Having a garden means that there are plenty of different critters that can wreak havoc on your hard work.
 One of the most common (and pesky) culprits is the squirrel.

-These little guys love to dig up bulbs and nibble on plants.
+These little guys love to dig up tulip bulbs and nibble on other plants.
 While they may look cute, don’t be fooled!
 They can cause a lot of damage to your garden.

-Squirrels can also get into your attic and disturb everything down there.
+And as mentioned, squirrels can get into your attic and disturb everything down there.
 They can gnaw through wiring and insulation, and their sharp claws can even tear open attic vents .

 How to Get Rid of Squirrels Naturally